Updated in Spring 2020

 Top Non-Toxic Wood Glue Brands

-2. Elmer’s Wood Glue – Not good for me when wet, but many chemically sensitive prefer this brand (Carried at hardware stores and on Amazon).
+1. Elmer’s Wood Glue – Not good for me when wet, but many chemically sensitive prefer this brand.

-3. Roo Glue – White and wood glue – Not great when wet, but not terrible.
+3. Roo Glue – White glue and wood glue – Not great when wet, but not terrible.
 It seemed totally benign when dry.
-The severely sensitive should try this brand even though it’s special order.
-(Available in the US and it ships to Canada).
+The severely sensitive might want to try this brand even though it’s special order.

-4. Titebond – This is a brand that is recommended for chemically sensitive folks.
+4. Titebond – This is a brand that is often recommended for chemically sensitive folks.
 I had already picked Roo Glue before I got a chance to test it.
-My sofa was made with this and it worked out well for me.
-(Easy to find at hardware stores and on Amazon).
+My sofa was later made with this and it worked out well for me, though I received it after it had cured.

 Out of the Titebonds, Titebond III technically has the lowest VOC level of the 3 main types of this brand’s wood glues.
+It comes in at 5.6 g/l VOC.
 But that doesn’t mean it will be best for everyone when cured.

 I would start here with the testing, since it’s inexpensive and easy to order from Amazon and find in stores.